Also known as: rotational push-up, rotation push-up, 180 push-up, push-up with rotation, rotating push-up

 What is All Around Push Up?

-The All Around Push Up is a medium-level calisthenics push variation that combines a standard push up with a 180° body rotation.
-It primarily targets the chest, triceps, shoulders and core, demanding scapular control, posterior pelvic tilt, and rotational stability for safe execution.
+The All Around Push Up is a dynamic bodyweight push variation that pairs a push-up with a 180° full-body rotation.
+It primarily targets chest, triceps, shoulders and core, and is rated medium difficulty.
+Maintain a protracted scapula, posterior pelvic tilt and tight core for safe execution.

 How to Do All Around Push Up